play-co/comet/NOTES.md

         - need to support prefab instances (currently only duplicate)
         - if all from same parent, paste into that parent
         - if from different parents, paste into selected parent
-* Prefabs
-    - Create PrefabInstance checks
-    - ReferenceRoot and VariantRoots need some properties to override, and others to mirror (revisit constraints)
-    - Delete prefab asset - need to delete all clones and be undoable
-    - Add/Modify child items to clones needs investigating, didn't update properly
-        - AddChildCommand needs modified version (new command?) which takes a Node instead of schema (which only does a single child) and propagates to all clone descendants
 * Cloaking - needs overhaul, perhaps rename to "trash" and "untrash"
     - only root node should be marked, don't walk all child nodes
     - restore node currently brings back too many nodes, needs to be tightened